ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator/ros_controller_package.md

 $ rostopic pub /open_manipulator/option std_msgs/String "print_open_manipulator_setting"
 ```

 <**Manipulator Description**> will be printed on the terminal launch the open_manipulator_controller.
-It is shown that present state of the OpenManipulator.
+It is shown that present states of the OpenManipulator.
-This parameter is descripted on OpenManipulator.cpp in open_manipulator_libs pkg
+This parameter is descripted on OpenManipulator.cpp in open_manipulator_libs package.
 `~/catkin_ws/src/open_manipulator/open_manipulator_libs/src/OpenManipulator.cpp`

 ```